 The Civilian Board of Contract Appeals, CBCA, has upheld the clear language of a settlement agreement, which stated that “[i]n a settlement ‘each party gives up something in order to terminate the dispute without further litigation.’”
 Primetech v.
 Department of Homeland Security, CBCA 2453, et al., 12-2 BCA ¶ 35,130 at 172,477-78 (quoting Asberry v.
 United States Postal Service, 692 F.2d 1378, 1381-82 (Fed.
 Cir.
 1982))

 The above points are but only a few of the legal issues raised in government contract claims and disputes.
-For assistance with preparing and defending Government Contract Disputes Act of 1978, GSA claims, please call the lawyers at Watson & Associates, LLC.
+For assistance with preparing and defending Government Contract Disputes Act of 1978, GSA claims, please call the government contract claims lawyers at Watson & Associates, LLC.
 1-866-601-5518.
 FREE INITIAL CONSULTATION.